J. J. Putz

 Joseph Jason Putz (/ˈpʊts/; born February 22, 1977) is an American former professional baseball relief pitcher.
-He played in Major League Baseball (MLB) for the Seattle Mariners, New York Mets, Chicago White Sox and Arizona Diamondbacks.
+He played in Major League Baseball (MLB) for the Seattle Mariners, New York Mets, Chicago White Sox, and Arizona Diamondbacks.

-High school and college
+Early life and college

-Born in Trenton, Michigan, Putz led Trenton High School to the 1994 Class B state championship.
+Born in Trenton, Michigan, Putz led Trenton High School to the 1995 Class B state championship.
 He graduated in 1995 and won the Mr. Baseball award for the state of Michigan.
 Putz attended the University of Michigan, and played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox in 1997 and the Hyannis Mets in 1998.

 Professional career

 Seattle Mariners

 Putz was drafted by the Mariners in the 6th round in 1999.
 He made his Major League debut with the Mariners on August 11, 2003.
 In 2006, he became the closer for the Mariners.

 All through the minors, Putz had been able to throw an excellent fastball that topped out at 97 miles per hour, but had been only marginally successful because his only other pitch was a below average slider.
 His first few years in the majors were not terrible, but they were also nothing special.
 In spring training before the 2006 season, Eddie Guardado, who had been the Mariners' closer since 2004, taught him to throw a splitter.
 After mastering the new secondary pitch, Putz abandoned his slider and became a much improved pitcher.

 A few weeks into the 2006 season, Putz took over the closing job from the aging Guardado.
 He converted 36 of 43 save opportunities while posting a 2.30 ERA and striking out 104 in 78.1 innings of work.

 In 2007, Putz continued to improve his game.
-He made his first All-Star appearance, where he was given a save opportunity.
+He made an All-Star appearance, where he was given a save opportunity.
 He converted 40 saves in 42 save opportunities with a 1.38 ERA, 0.698 WHIP, 82 strikeouts and 13 walks in 71 2/3 innings.
 On July 6, 2007, he was named the June 2007 winner of the "DHL Presents the Major League Baseball Delivery Man of the Month Award", recognizing the top relief pitcher for the month and on September 25, 2007, Putz was named as one of 10 finalists for the "DHL Presents the Major League Baseball Delivery Man of the Year Award."
 On July 14, 2007, Putz broke Eddie Guardado's Mariners' consecutive saves record.
 The streak ended at 30 consecutive saves.
 In 2007, he also became the first Mariner ever to win the Rolaids Relief Man of the Year Award.